-Also he quotes David Whitehouse of the Global Warming Policy Foundation saying that the Met Office 'thinks weather forecasting is beneath it' and that 'climate change… brings in more money'.
+- Also he quotes David Whitehouse of the Global Warming Policy Foundation saying that the Met Office 'thinks weather forecasting is beneath it' and that 'climate change… brings in more money'.

 A cursory glance at our annual report and accounts (pdf) would reveal weather forecasting represents the vast majority of the Met Office’s contractual work on behalf of the public.

 The Australian Press Council (APC) upheld a complaint on numerous grounds against The Australian newspaper, which had published an article by Delingpole about wind farms.
-In the article, Delingpole quoted an anonymous sheep farmer as saying that the wind farm industry was “bloody well near a pedophile ring.
-They're f . . king our families and knowingly doing so."
+In the article, Delingpole had quoted an anonymous sheep farmer as saying that the wind farm industry was “bloody well near a pedophile ring.
+They're f . . king our families and knowingly doing so.” ,

 After the APC had published its findings, Delingpole wrote a response, also published in The Australian, where he said: “I stand by every word of the piece - especially the bit about pedophiles.
 I would concede that the analogy may be somewhat offensive to the pedophile community.”

 Desmog reported how the IPA has been at the forefront of pushing climate science misinformation in Australia since the late 1980s.
-Delingpole wrote how the IPA had paid for him to travel to Australia to promote his book.
+Accoridng to Delingpole, the IPA had paid for him to travel to Australia to promote his book.

 January 25, 2011

-Delingpole was one of the subjects of a BBC Two presentation titled “Science Under Attack” where Nobel Prize winning Sir Paul Nurse examined why climate change and other scientific theories have had public trust eroded.
+James Delingpole was one of the subjects of a BBC Two presentation titled “Science Under Attack” where Nobel Prize winning Sir Paul Nurse examined why climate change and other scientific theories have had public trust eroded.

 He interviewed scientists and campaigners from both sides of the climate change debate.
 Delingpole complained about the editing of his interview with Nurse because it focused on parts of the interview where, according to the Guardian, “he looks like an idiot.”